apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 enabled.

-A full `hadoop-aws` test run implicitly cleans up all files in the bucket in `ITestS3AContractRootDir`, so all every test run creates a large set of old (deleted) file versions.
+A full `hadoop-aws` test run implicitly cleans up all files in the bucket in `ITestS3AContractRootDir`, so every test run creates a large set of old (deleted) file versions.
 To avoid large bills, you must create a lifecycle rule on the bucket to purge the old versions.